abay-kulamkadyr/abay-kulamkadyr/README.md

 - Tools & Platforms: GitHub, Docker, Git, Linux, Nvim
 - Core Strengths: Systems Programming, Embedded Linux, Parallel Computing
 ```
-## 🌱 About Me

-I’m a junior software engineer at Spacevela.
-My passion lies in continuous learning, exploring everything from systems programming to low-level hardware and parallel computing.
-I thrive on solving complex challenges—whether it’s improving user experience or optimizing embedded devices.

 Interested in collaborating or have questions?
 Reach out via Email or connect on LinkedIn!